Lamar Jackson Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 Matchup vs. Cincinnati

-- Jackson's 150.3 passing yards per game in six matchups against the Bengals are 82.2 less than yards than his over/under in Sunday's game.
+- In six matchups against the Bengals, Jackson averaged 150.3 passing yards per game, 82.2 yards fewer than his over/under for Sunday.

-- Jackson threw multiple touchdown passes in three of those matchups against the Bengals.
+- Jackson threw multiple touchdown passes in three of those games against the Bengals.

 - The Bengals have the NFL's 14th-ranked pass defense this season, giving up 257.7 yards per game through the air.

-- The Bengals' defense is fourth in the NFL, conceding 1.0 passing touchdowns per game.
+- The Bengals' defense is fourth in the league, allowing 1.0 passing touchdowns per game.

 Recent Performances